rust-lang/book/src/ch08-03-hash-maps.md

 necessary in programs when you need to store, access, and modify data.
 Here are some exercises you should now be equipped to solve:

-1. Given a list of integers, use a vector and return the median (when sorted, the value in the middle position) and mode (the value that occurs most often; a hash map will be helpful here) of the list.
+1. **Median and Mode Calculator.** Given a list of integers, use a vector and return the median (when sorted, the value in the middle position) and mode (the value that occurs most often; a hash map will be helpful here) of the list.
-1. Convert strings to Pig Latin.
-The first consonant of each word is moved to the end of the word and _ay_ is added, so _first_ becomes _irst-fay_.
-Words that start with a vowel have _hay_ added to the end instead (_apple_ becomes _apple-hay_).
+1. **Convert strings to Pig Latin.** If the word starts with a consonant, move the first letter to the end of the word and add "ay" so first becomes "irst-fay".
+   If the word starts with a vowel just add hay onto the end instead so "apple" becomes "apple-hay".
 Keep in mind the details about UTF-8 encoding!
-1. Using a hash map and vectors, create a text interface to allow a user to add employee names to a department in a company; for example, “Add Sally to Engineering” or “Add Amir to Sales.”
+1. **Department Management.** Using a hash map and vectors, create a text interface to allow a user to add employee names to a department in a company; for example, “Add Sally to Engineering” or “Add Amir to Sales.”
 Then, let the user retrieve a list of all people in a department or all people in the company by department, sorted